 General Transfer Credit Policy

-The University of Alabama accepts transfer work from post secondary institutions that are fully accredited by regional accrediting agencies.
+The University of Alabama accepts transfer work from postsecondary institutions that are fully accredited by regional accrediting agencies.
 Incoming transfer coursework will be evaluated against The University of Alabama catalog in effect for the semester and year in which the student enrolls at the University.
-A University of Alabama equivalent course, disciplinary elective or general elective will be assigned based on comparability of the course content.
+A University of Alabama equivalent course, discipline specific elective or general elective will be assigned based on comparability of the course content.

 - Western Association of Schools and Colleges

 - Collegiate work from postsecondary institutions not fully accredited by regional accrediting associations will be considered for transfer credit only when approval is recommended by the dean of the student’s college of enrollment.
 Approval must be sought by the student via written petition to the dean.

 - If the work is approved for transfer, the credit will be accepted on a provisional basis.

 - Provisional credit will be applied as appropriate to the student's degree if an average of C or higher is earned for a year of academic work as a full-time student.

 - In the case of the part-time student, a C average or higher must be earned for work completed from the time of initial enrollment through the semester (summer included) in which a total of at least 24 semester hours of work is completed at The University of Alabama.

 - A student who transfers within The University of Alabama will have provisional credit applied as appropriate to the curriculum of the college into which the student transfers.